TyMick/loan-risk-neural-network/README.md

 <h2 id="data-cleaning">Data cleaning</h2>

-I'll first look at the data dictionary (accessed from a [different Kaggle dataset](https://www.kaggle.com/wendykan/lending-club-loan-data)) to get an idea of how to create the desired output variable and which remaining features are available at the point of loan application (to avoid data leakage).
+I'll first look at the data dictionary (downloaded directly [from LendingClub's website](https://resources.lendingclub.com/LCDataDictionary.xlsx)) to get an idea of how to create the desired output variable and which remaining features are available at the point of loan application (to avoid data leakage).

 ```python
 dictionary_df = pd.read_excel("../input/lending-club-loan-data/LCDataDictionary.xlsx")